OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-45.md

 But when they recounted to him all the words Joseph had spoken to them, and when he saw the wagons Joseph had sent to carry him, the spirit of their father Jacob revived.

 ## Genesis 45:28
-Then Israel said, “It is enough; my son Joseph is still alive.
+Then Israel declared, “This is enough; my son Joseph is still alive.
 I will go and see him before I die.”